bregman-arie/devops-exercises/README.md

 <code>terraform init</code> scans your code to figure which providers are you using and download them.
 <code>terraform plan</code> will let you see what terraform is about to do before actually doing it.
+<code>terraform validate</code> checks if configuration is syntactically valid and internally consistent within a directory.
 <code>terraform apply</code> will provision the resources specified in the .tf files.
 </b></details>